terwer/siyuan-plugin-publisher/README.md

     - 9、Vuepress's slug add hash to avoid the conflict of repeated articles

     - 10、Support simple and complex mode

+    - 11、New API status to ensure the availability of the API

+    - 12、Configuration switch automatically takes effect

+    - 13、Default directory switch

+    - 14、Page initialization is also additional content

+    - 15、Support article cancellation and release

 ### v0.0.1

 - [#13](https://github.com/terwer/src-sy-post-publisher/issues/13) Vuepress基本支持